Here are the simple steps to getting a mortgage in California.

 Sometimes a 10-year fixed rate is the same as a 15-year fixed-rate and sometimes it’s lower.

-It’s important to keep in mind that while your interest rate gets lower your monthly payment goes higher because your mortgage is based on a few number of payments.
+It’s important to keep in mind that while your interest rate gets lower your monthly payment goes higher because your mortgage is based on a few payments.

 Can A Mortgage Be Used For Other Things?

 No; a mortgage loan can only be obtained for the purchase of a home or the refinance of a current mortgage that is attached to the home you own.
 A mortgage can be used for a primary home, secondary home or a rental property.

 You can also get a mortgage in California for many different types of residential properties.
 Here are the most common types of property you can get a mortgage for:

 You can also get a mortgage for non-residential purposes such as land loans and commercial property loans.